afkratz/ChavezCRISPRa/README.md

 - **combine_supps.py**

-  - Description - Combines the supp table .csvs into one .xslx for easier transmission
+  - Description - Combines the supp table .csvs into one .xslx for easier transmission.

   - Input files